momer/soryy-com-blog-posts/2014-07-05-common-mistakes-with-go-lang.md

 dedicated servers, which needed to:

 1. Cache requests for a pre-determined TTL
-2. Reach out to my database (Cassandra with a cluster in the same Datacenter)
+2. Reach out to my database (Cassandra with a cluster in the same Data Center)
 3. Return a JSON marshalled response for any given endpoint

 In ideally under 10ms.
 I architected a solution which relied heavily on Go: